vpnagraj/rrefine/cran-comments.md

 ## Test environments

-* local OS X install, R 3.6.1
+* local OS X install, R 4.0.3
 * rhub

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE in check log produced by rhub:

-New maintainer:
-  VP Nagraj <nagraj@nagraj.net>
-Old maintainer(s):
-  VP Nagraj <vpnagraj@virginia.edu>

 ## Downstream dependencies